 Lisa called Mayfield on Anthony's behalf.
-The Initial Care specialist who took the call recognized that Anthony needed to be seen quickly, so he was offered an expedited appointment the next day with Kate Walters, PA-C, an advanced practice provider.
+The Access Coordination specialist who took the call recognized that Anthony needed to be seen quickly, so he was offered an expedited appointment the next day with Kate Walters, PA-C, an advanced practice provider.
 Anthony and Lisa were comfortable with this option since both work in healthcare and they knew it was a way to get in quickly with experienced spine specialists.

 At Mayfield, advanced practice providers, or APPs, are part of every neurosurgeon's care team.
 Each APP has special training in care for patients with diseases and disorders of the brain and spine.
 They have direct access with the surgeon and other members of the care team, and provide continuity of care as the patient moves through their treatment plan.
 They explain conservative and surgical treatment options and can also prescribe medications, therapy, and develop care plans.